chbch/chbch.github.io/ministries.md

 The Youth Ministry at Calvary Hills Baptist Church is a priority for the entire church and seeks to provide fellowship for today's youth among Christians.

 ## Preschool & Children's Ministry
 The Preschool program is open for children birth through kindergarten.
-Childrens activities are availible for grades 1st - 5th.
+Childrens activities are available for grades 1st - 5th.

 ## Seniors Ministry
 The Prime Timers meet every Thursday in the Small Fellowship Hall at 10 a.m to play dominos.
 This close-knit group celebrates birthdays on a monthly basis and hosts holiday parties.